-PayrollOrg (PAYO) supports your efforts to regulate earned wage access (EWA) benefits in Washington to protect consumers from predatory practices.
-However, PayrollOrg is concerned that bill provisions in H.B.
-2083 and H.B.
-1874 do not recognize how EWA benefits are managed.
-The bills, if passed, could prevent employee-consumers from taking advantage of EWA benefits and without providing the consumer protections we all envision.
+PayrollOrg (PAYO) supports Wisconsin's efforts to regulate earned wage access (EWA) benefits to protect consumers from predatory practices.
+However, PayrollOrg is concerned that bill provisions in section 203.05 may be removed before passage, which could prevent employee-consumers from taking advantage of EWA benefits and without providing the consumer protections we all envision.
+Section 203.05 states that EWA services shall not be considered a loan or other form of credit or debt, nor shall the provider be considered a creditor, debt collector, or lender with respect thereto.